surveycto/timed-choice/README.md

 If the field is of type *select_one*, you would like it to have the `quick` appearance, and the field should last 15 seconds, you can use this *appearance*:

     quick custom-timed-choice(duration=15)

-If you would like the respondent to have 15 seconds to complete the field, but they can return to it later to change their answer with their remaining time, you can use this *appearance*:

-    quick custom-timed-choice(duration=15, unit='s', pass=-99, resume=1)

 For more examples, check out the [sample form](extras/sample-form).